Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 • TM87 (APPLICATION FOR VISA) – (2 sets)

-• Copy of the first page of your passport the page that has your photo – (2 copies)
+• Copy of the first page of your passport, the page that has your photo – (2 copies)

-• Copy of your visa-exempt entry – (2 copies)
+• Copy of your visa-exempt entry (2 copies)

 • TM30 (NOTIFICATION FORM FOR HOUSE MASTER, OWNER, OR THE POSSESSOR OF THE RESIDENCE WHERE ALIEN HAS STAYED) – (2 copies)

-• You must have 400,000 baht in your Thai bank at least for applying for the Thai marriage visa.
+• You must have 400,000 baht in your Thai bank account at least for applying for the Thai marriage visa.

 • Application for Financial Certificate from your Thai bank (หนังสือรับรองยอดเงินฝากธนาคาร).
-You can ask for this certificate from the banks in Robinson Chiang Mai since the bank officers in this store will know what exactly certificate you need for Thai immigration and the store is near the immigration office.
-We use the Bangkok bank and the fee is 100 baht per 1 certificate. – (2 sets)
+You can ask for this certificate from the banks in Robinson Chiang Mai since the bank officers in this store will know exactly what certificate you need for Thai immigration, and the store is near the immigration office.
+We use the Bangkok Bank, and the fee is 100 baht per 1 certificate. – (2 sets)

-• Copy of your Thai book bank on every page after depositing some money on the day you are going to apply for the visa – only the latest Thai bank book – (2 copies)
+• Copy of your Thai bank book on every page after depositing some money on the day you are going to apply for the visa – only the latest Thai bank book (2 copies)

 • The photos of your front house with including your house number, your bedroom with closet opening, your living room, your kitchen, and the back of your house.
-Every photo must have you and your Thai partner in them and no selfie.
-You must let someone else take all photos.
-Then print all photos in color on the A4 paper.
+Every photo must have you and your Thai partner in them and no selfies.
+You must let someone else take all the photos.
+Then print all photos in color on A4 paper.
 Two photos per page.
 If you print the photos in color, they must be clear pictures.
-You can also develop the photos and glue them on the A4 paper.
+You can also develop the photos and glue them onto the A4 paper.
 The photos will prove your relationship with your Thai partner. – (2 sets)

 • Registration of Marriage (Khor.Ror.
-2 – คร.2) – You can get the Khor.Ror.2 at the district office of your city which is the same place where you can register a Thai marriage in your city. – (It requires each original and a copy of one).
+2 – คร.2) – You can get the Khor.Ror.2 at the district office of your city, which is the same place where you can register a Thai marriage in your city. – (It requires each original and a copy of one).
 You MUST get three Khor.Ror.2 original documents.
 This Khor.Ror.2 original document will be used in the next steps after your visa application is approved.
 I paid 40 baht for three Khor.Ror.2 original documents at the Chiang Mai district office.

 • Your Thai partner ID card – (2 copies)